-(I) Diagnosis: There is no ideal diagnosis of PCOS hair loss.
-Therefore, your doctor might need to run a few tests to check if you are suffering from PCOS and hair loss.
-To start with, the BMI (Body Mass Index) is calculated.
-This is followed by blood tests, hormone tests and an ultrasound examination.
-Since thyroid deficiency and PCOS can sometimes have the same impact, dermatologists look for symptoms that are distinctively related to PCOS.
+- Diagnosis: Your dermatologist might recommend a few tests to check if you are suffering from PCOS related hair loss.
+To start with, he will check your BMI (Body Mass Index) and suggest blood tests, hormone tests and an ultrasound examination.
+Since thyroid deficiency and PCOS can sometimes have similar signs, your dermatologist may look for symptoms that are distinctively related to PCOS.
 This includes the formation of dry skin areas, morning headaches, depression, cold hands, and most importantly elevated testosterone levels.

-(II) Treatment: The overall PCOS hair loss treatment consists of two stages.
-Firstly, the lost hairline is regained with the best course of treatment (mostly PRP).
-In addition to that, certain medications are given to regulate the formation of androgen in the body.
+- Treatment: The overall treatment consists of two stages.
+Firstly, the doctor will try to restore your lost hairline with the PRP treatment.
+In addition to that, he may prescribe certain medications to regulate the androgen levels in the body.

-(III) Medications: Doctors further prescribe some medicines for hormonal imbalance
+Medications: Doctors further prescribe some medicines for treating this condition:

 - Minoxidil: This antihypertensive medicine approved by USFDA, which can widen the blood vessels in our scalp by channelling an adequate amount of potassium.
-Since the supply of nutrients to hair follicles is improved, it results in healthier and thicker hair.
+Since the supply of nutrients to hair follicles is improved, it results in healthier and thicker hair than before.

-- Metformin: Metformin is mostly consumed in addition to other drugs.
-It is used to treat PCOS caused by type-2 diabetes.
-As the level of insulin in the body is regulated, it helps in the overall PCOS hair loss treatment.
+- Metformin: Doctors often prescribe Metformin to treat PCOS hair loss caused by type-2 diabetes.
+As it helps regulate the level of insulin in the body, it also aids the overall PCOS hair loss treatment.

 How To Stop Hair Fall Due To PCOS?